 Smoke alarms and CO alarms save lives.

-Oakville Fire Chief Lee Grant explains the requirements for all homeowners in the Fire Marshals' Public Fire Safety Council YouTube video Ontario's New CO Alarm Law: A Call to Action for Homeowners.
+- The Fire Marshal's Public Fire Saftey Council YouTube video explains the requirements for all homeowners Ontario's New CO Alarm Law: A Call to Action for Homeowners.

 CO is a colorless, odourless, deadly gas that you cannot see, taste or smell.
 It can kill you before you know it's there.
 Today’s new energy-efficient home designs contribute to trapping CO-polluted air inside the home.